Single View Refractive Index Tomography with Neural Fields: Case Study: Dark Matter Mass Mapping

 \subsection{Simulated Dark Matter Halo Recovery}

 We now use our method to recover a realistic dark matter refractive field.
-To generate this refractive field, we used the cosmological hydrodynamical simulation IllustrisTNG, which includes both dark and baryonic matter \cite{nelson2015illustris, pillepich2018simulating}.
-We use the catalog of dark matter halos produced by the TNG300-1 simulation.
-In particular, we focus on a $20 \times 20 \times 20$ Mpc$^3$ region containing 1747 massive halos.
-As galaxy placement is known to trace the dark matter distribution, we placed Gaussian emission functions emulating galaxies on at the center of the 300 most massive halos.
-Although we aim to reconstruct a realistic dark matter distribution, we leave the inclusion of realistic measurement noise to future work.
+To generate this refractive field, we use the cosmological hydrodynamical simulation IllustrisTNG, which includes both dark and baryonic matter \cite{nelson2015illustris, pillepich2018simulating}.
+We use the catalog of dark matter halos produced by the TNG300-1 simulation, focusing on a $20^3$ Mpc$^3$ region containing 1747 massive halos.
+As galaxy placement is known to trace the dark matter distribution, we placed Gaussian emission functions emulating galaxies at the center of the 300 most massive halos.
+We aim to reconstruct a realistic dark matter distribution, but leave the inclusion of realistic measurement noise to future work.

-Because of the low degree of refraction in the weak lensing regime, we use an increased sensor resolution of $512 \times 512$ to detect a refractive signal in our image measurements.
-This resolution in comparison with the scale of our scene is consistent with that of current and upcoming weak lensing surveys \cite{laureijs2011euclid, takada2010subaru}.We train our model using batched stochastic gradient descent, sampling a subset of 4096 rays per iteration due to memory constraints.
+RI tomography in the weak lensing regime requires sensors with sufficient resolution to detect the small shearing effects from gravitational lensing.
+In our experiments, we use an increased sensor resolution of $512 \times 512$; this resolution in comparison with the scale of our scene is consistent with that of current and upcoming weak lensing surveys \cite{laureijs2011euclid, takada2010subaru}.
+We train our model using SGD, sampling batches of 4096 rays per iteration due to memory constraints.